The Student Services team at Northwest Yeshiva High School comprises a few broad areas of focus:

 Student Support Plans (SSPs) are created for students with document learning needs and outline the responsibility of the teachers, school administrators, family, and student.
 The SSP indicates the accommodations that will benefit the student’s learning, and faculty will make reasonable attempts to fulfill these accommodations.
 SSPs will be reviewed with the student and family at the start of the school year, at mid-semester, and at the end of the school year.
 These are meant to be living documents, and the student and/or family may request updates or changes to the plan at any time.
 Students are not required to utilize the accommodations outlined in the plan; though they are encouraged to become self-advocates for their learning.

 NYHS partners with Mercer Island School District for individualized learning support through the Proportionate Share Program.
 The school may additionally ask families to seek private tutoring and/or learning support outside of the school day and the Student Services team can provide recommended tutors and professionals depending on the students’ needs.

-The School Counselor has an “open door” policy for students during school hours.
+The Director of Student Services has an “open door” policy for students during school hours.
 They can also schedule an appointment with their counselor.

 apply academic achievement strategies

 plan for postsecondary options (higher education, military, work force)

 The College Admissions Office guides students through a process of carefully identifying and applying to colleges and universities that suit each individual student.
 This demystifies the college admissions process and allows students and their families space for reflection as they evaluate the diversity and quality that exists within a wide range of institutions of higher education.
 The combination of the strength of NYHS's program and the personalized, pragmatic approach of the College Admissions Counselor gives NYHS students their choice of undergraduate options.
 Indeed, 95% of our graduates are admitted to their first-choice university, and we boast a 100% acceptance rate at the University of Washington.
 Additionally, our students are admitted to Universities across the country, varying in size, program, and rigor.